Have You Had a Concussion or Traumatic Brain Injury?

 A stroke (also called a cerebrovascular accident, or CVA) occurs when there's a sudden interruption of the blood supply to part of the brain, or a blood vessel in the brain bursts, spilling blood into the spaces surrounding brain cells.
 The ocular changes associated with stroke can be categorized as sensory (visual acuity and visual field), motor (extraocular muscle motility) and perceptual.

-To learn more or to obtain treatment, contact The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry for a neuro-optometry consultation today.
+To learn more or to obtain treatment, contact Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry for a neuro-optometry consultation today.

 The Intersection of Neurology and Optometry